TikhonJelvis/website/drafts/F-Algebras/index.md

 ## Algebraic Structures

 An **algebraic structure** is some set \(S\) with some operations *closed* over \(S\).
-A "closed operation" is a function that takes some number of elements in \(S\) to another element in \(S\) rather than an element from some other set.
+A "closed operation" is a function that takes some number of elements in \(S\) to another element in \(S\) (rather than an element from some other set).
 It is "enclosed" inside \(S\).
-Algebraic structures can also have "identity elements" which are specific elements from the set that have some sort of relationship with the defined operations.
+Algebraic structures can also have **identity elements** which are specific elements from \(S\) that have some sort of relationship with the defined operations.

-Since we're talking about Haskell, we're going to replace sets with types, but the rest of the idea is the same: an algebraic structure is some type `τ` with some number of operations and identities.
-All these functions take some number of arguments of type `τ` and produce a single result of type `τ`.
-(We don't really have to worry about closure because any function with the right type will be closed over that type by definition.)
+Since we're talking about Haskell, we're going to replace sets with types, but the rest remains the same: an algebraic structure is some type&nbsp;`τ` with some number of operations and identities.
+All these functions take some number of arguments of type&nbsp;`τ` and produce a single result of type&nbsp;`τ`.
+(We don't really have to worry about closure because any function with the right signature will be closed over our type by definition.)

 Haskell has a natural way of associating functions (and values) with types: typeclasses.
 A good example structure to start with is the **monoid** which has a single binary operation and an identity.
 It's actually defined in the standard library module `Data.Monoid` as follows: